-Although the overall credit quality of our loan portfolio remained strong during the first six months of 2020, economic conditions in the broader economy deteriorated rapidly beginning in March 2020.
+Although the overall credit quality of our loan portfolio remained strong during the first nine months of 2020, economic conditions in the broader economy deteriorated rapidly beginning in March 2020.
 The introduction and spread of COVID-19 around the world has caused significant volatility and unfavorable conditions in the U.S. and international markets.
 There is significant uncertainty around the magnitude and duration of business disruptions related to COVID-19, as well as its impact on the U.S. and international economies.
 As such, it is uncertain the level of impact COVID-19 business disruptions will have on the Bank's credit quality.
-Since the onset of COVID-19, we elected to modify a small number of our loans and leases to provide short-term relief to borrowers in need of temporary assistance.
-As of June 30, 2020, loan and lease modifications involving short-term principal and/or interest deferrals related to COVID-19 business disruptions were approximately one percent of our total loans excluding wholesale loans to Associations.
+Since the onset of COVID-19, we elected to modify a number of our loans and leases to provide short-term relief to borrowers in need of temporary assistance.
+As of September 30, 2020, loan and lease modifications involving short-term principal and/or interest deferrals related to COVID-19 business disruptions were approximately one percent of our total loans excluding wholesale loans to Associations.
 At this time, we believe the credit quality impacts within our loan portfolio resulting from the COVID-19 business disruptions will be mixed with certain industries negatively impacted.
-We have identified certain industries including biofuels, dairy, protein, forest products, fruits/nuts and vegetables, power supply and grain-related industries as the most likely to be negatively impacted due to lower demand and supply chain disruptions in the current environment.
+We have identified certain industries including biofuels, dairy, protein, forest products, and fruits/nuts and vegetables as the most likely to be negatively impacted due to lower demand and supply chain disruptions in the current environment.
 However, there is uncertainty as to the magnitude and severity of the credit quality impacts to our loans in these sectors based on the information available in the marketplace at this time.
-Management has also performed stress testing and other forward-looking assessments of credit quality and the related impact on our earnings and capital under a variety of macroeconomic environments and COVID-19 economic recovery scenarios.
+Unfavorable changes to other industries from COVID-19 business disruptions may also negatively impact our credit quality in future periods.
+Management also performs ongoing stress testing and other forward-looking assessments of credit quality and the related impact on our earnings and capital under a variety of macroeconomic environments and COVID-19 economic recovery scenarios.
 These assessments are inherently subject to uncertainty, change and refinement considering the limited information currently available about the long-term impacts from the global and U.S. response to control the spread of COVID-19.
 Under these stress scenarios, the Bank continues to remain profitable, albeit at lower levels, and maintains capital above regulatory minimums.